agarjoshua/journly/Readme.md

 This is a simple React Native Application with a django backend whipped up in a couple of hours.
-It fatures a react Native app that is ran by the command:
+It features a react Native app that is ran by the command: on the journly directory

+yarn add
 yarn start expo

 and a django app run by the command:
+(creating a virtual environment and launching into it)

-python manage.py runserver 192.168.1.7:8000
+pip install -r requirements.txt python manage.py runserver 192.168.1.7:8000

 Note: